 7 Toys That Are Almost As Fun as Ipads (Toddler Edition)

-Finding toys that children love as much as Ipads can be tricky, so I’m here to help:).
-Take a look at the 7 toys I found that will hopefully keep your kids engaged and focused while also actively playing and learning.
+Finding toys that toddlers love as much as Ipads can be tricky, so I’m here to help:).
+Take a look at the 7 toys I found that will keep your toddlers playing, engaged and focused while learning and having fun..

 Fluffy Friends Paper Animal Activities come with 4 animal sticky collage boards, colored tissue and stickers.
 This craft activity is a fun way for kids to explore textures, experience a sense of accomplishment through creating their own art, practice fine motor skills, and work towards a goal.
 It’s also an activity that your child can do with you or an older sibling for an additional social component.